Světlík: Sights

 The main landmark of Světlík is the Church of Saint James the Great.
-It was built in the mid-13th century, its current appearance is a result of pseudo-Romanesque reconstruction in 1872–1874.
-The building of the rectory dates from the 18th century.
+It was built in the mid-13th century, but its current appearance is a result of pseudo-Romanesque reconstruction in 1872–1874.
+The building of the rectory next to the church dates from the 18th century.

 The ruins of the Pasovary Fortress are located in the northeastern part of the municipality.
 The fortress was founded in the 13th century.
 Only the torso of the masonry and the tower from the 14th century have survived.